-University of Alabama at Birmingham - Development of a Novel Bioactive Material for Dental Pulp Treatment treatment option to some populations due to accessibility and financial burden.
-In addition, 10-15% of RCTs do not demonstrate long-term success presented as recurrent infections, which lead to permanent tooth loss.
-However, the need for RCT could be prevented by early detection of the initial stage of dental caries and treatment with a proper application of biomaterials.
+University of Alabama at Birmingham - Development of a Novel Bioactive Material for Dental Pulp Treatment

+According to the American Association of Endodontists, 22 million endodontic root canal treatment (RCT) procedures are performed annually in the United States.
+When a tooth is severely infected or decayed, RCT is recommended to preserve the tooth structure and avoid extractions and artificial replacement (i.e., implants, dentures, etc.).
+In many cases, RCT is not an available treatment option to some populations due to accessibility and financial burden.
+In addition, 10-15% of RCTs do not demonstrate long-term success and present as recurrent infections, which leads to permanent tooth loss.
+However, the need for RCT could be prevented by early detection of the initial stage of dental caries and treatment with the proper application of biomaterials.
 Therefore, early diagnosis of dental caries and appropriate treatment using biomaterials are critical for the maintenance of pulp vitality with long-term success and for the prevention of RCT and tooth loss.
-Therefore, direct pulp capping (DPC) is a preferred treatment option which is less invasive; reduces patient discomfort and clinic time; and is less expensive.
-Although numerous DPC materials have been used to improve clinical outcomes with moderate clinical success, many characteristics of these DPC materials still need to be improved, such as pulp cellular compatibility, regenerative potential, physical/mechanical properties (i.e., pH control and setting time), and cost effectiveness.
-The main goal of this project is to develop a novel bioactive DPC material that improves current treatment regimen and to prevent sequential oral disease and infection.
-Successful outcomes from this project will lead to developing strategic partnerships with biotech companies for commercialization, which will lead to increased employment, product development, and to building and supporting the biotech workforce in Alabama.
+Thus, direct pulp capping (DPC) is a preferred treatment option which is less invasive, reduces patient discomfort and clinic time, and is less expensive.
+Although numerous DPC materials have been used to improve clinical outcomes with moderate clinical success, many characteristics of these DPC materials still need to be improved, such as pulp cellular compatibility, regenerative potential, physical/mechanical properties (i.e., pH control and setting time), and cost-effectiveness.
+The main goal of this project is to develop a novel bioactive DPC material that improves the current treatment regimen and to prevent sequential oral disease and infection.